Free & convenient patient parking located behind the office.

 Time is crucial in a dental emergency.
 As soon as you’ve regained control of your situation, give us a call!
 Our team is standing by to help assess the severity of your dental injury and get you the care you need right away.

-Get the care you need right away with same-day emergency care.
-During your visit, your dentist will perform an examination to assess your dental injury and create an immediate plan to get your smile back in shape that very same day.
+Get the care you need right away with same-day emergency care in Pasadena.
+During your visit, Dr. Pacheco will perform an examination to assess your dental injury and create an immediate plan to get your smile back in shape that very same day.
 Don’t wait to schedule an appointment.
 Any delay will prolong your pain, and, in some cases, lead to you needing more complex procedures that are both more invasive and expensive.

 Dental emergencies often occur outside of regular business hours.
 For patients experiencing emergencies that can’t wait to be treated, we provide after-hours care to ensure you receive the immediate treatment you deserve.
 If you are experiencing a dental emergency beyond our usual hours, don’t hesitate to call our office to schedule a visit.
 We’ll do everything we can to help alleviate your pain and restore the functionality of your smile as soon as we can.

-When you arrive at our office, your dentist will assess the situation and provide you with their recommended treatment options.
+When you arrive at our Pasadena office, Dr. Pacheco will assess the situation and provide you with their recommended treatment options.
 As an example, a broken, damaged, or decayed tooth can be brought back to health with a dental crown.
 A toothache can have several causes, and if an underlying infection is causing your oral pain, root canal therapy may be the best option for you.

 Tooth splinting is another common restorative procedure, and can be used to stabilize a loose or knocked-out tooth and allow for proper healing.
 We try to avoid tooth extractions if possible, but they can be a necessary procedure in some cases in which a patient is experiencing a severely damaged tooth that can’t otherwise be fixed.